USD/JPY Weekly Forecast: A return to range trading

 The governors certainly did not get the ok this month.

-In the context of the pandemic lockdowns and more than eight million unfilled positions in March according to the Job Opening and Turnover survey (JOLTS), and probably more than that in April and May, the last two NFP reports are highly unusual.
+In the context of the pandemic lockdowns and more than eight million unfilled positions in March according to the Job Opening and Turnover Survey (JOLTS), the last two NFP reports are highly unusual.

 When the Biden administration supplemented and extended federal jobless benefits it probably did not expect that workers would use the income to delay their return to employment, but that appears to be what has happened.